Losing a job naturally, takes a significant toll on you. Job loss grief not only disturbs you mentally but also shows its effect on your health.

 It is nothing out of the ordinary to feel clueless when you lose a job.
 It is not something you can prepare for.
 And finding a new job takes time and patience.
-However finding your own confidence before looking for a job is more challenging.
+However, finding your confidence before looking for a job is more challenging.

 Losing a job does to some degree leave your confidence broken.
 While it is not something that will have you for the rest of life, it takes time to go.
 And it is you who will have to make every effort to have faith in yourself.
 It is not always your fault that you get sacked.

-You can even go for career counselling sessions to find out what kind of work suits you best.
-You would be surprised to know that most employees are entrenched not because of performance issue but because they were never actually meant for the kind of work they did.
+You can even go for career counseling sessions to find out what kind of work suits you best.
+You would be surprised to know that most employees are entrenched not because of performance issues but because they were never actually meant for the kind of work they did.